 The key elements to house training are (1) scheduled feeding/watering = predictable (2) potty breaks in a familiar spot, and (3) managing pups environment in a way that you can supervise as much as possible.
 Accidents WILL happen, and halting the act can be a powerful teaching moment.
 They will not remember an earlier accident and it’s futile to scold or punish after-the-fact.
 Take it as a reminder for you to be more diligent.
 When caught in the act, hurry him straight to the preferred potty zone and pick a phrase to use, such as “get busy”.
 Act like a glorified fencepost until pup complies, then offer lots of verbal praise.

 Crate Training: This must be the best place ever!
 Never used for punishment.
 Make the crate a safe zone in a low traffic area where pup can rest when he needs space.
 Practice leading him in and out with treats, toys and lots of praise.
 In the beginning, only leave him crated for a short period of time (except for overnight), then gradually increase from there.
 Teach him that solitude can be relaxing.
-MOST IMPROTANTLY: Do NOT reinforce whining, scratching, or barking by acknowledging him with a soothing voice or initiating eye contact.
-Wait patiently for a quiet moment to swoop in with praise and/or freedom.
+MOST IMPORTANTLY: Do NOT reinforce whining, scratching, or barking by acknowledging him with your voice or giving him eye contact.
+Wait patiently for a quiet moment to swoop in and reward with praise and/or freedom.

 “Come/here!” must be delivered and experienced in a purely positive way.
 Never call pup and immediately punish him for something prior.
 They read the tone of your voice better than your actual words, and with vocal frustration you’ll accidentally teach him avoid you.
 Instead, sweeten your voice, run in the OPPOSITE direction to ensue chase instinct, and praise like mad when he arrives.